skyeperry1/PegaAPI/Readme.md

 For additional information on setting up your Lambda function, see [here](https://docs.aws.amazon.com/lambda/latest/dg/get-started-create-function.html "here").

 ### Upload your function
-Once you've created you function, upload the archive.zip found in this repository to your Lambda function, to do this
+Once you've created your function, upload the archive.zip found in this repository to your Lambda function.
+To do this:

--Under Code entry type, select "Upload a .Zip File"
+- Under Code entry type, select "Upload a .Zip File"

--Under Function package, click the upload button and select the .zip file included in this repository
+- Under Function package, click the upload button and select the .zip file included in this repository
 ![ScreenShot](screenshots/upload-deployment-package.png)

 ### Set the enviroment variables for your function: